FrustratedGameDev/Papers/FinalReport/Background.md

 # Background

+## Motivation
+Both authors have an interest in these fields and wanted to gain a better understanding of the this area.
+There are some papers (notably [cite Cowboys]) which provide differences between game developers and traditional software developers, but that work lacks research on the qualitative lifestyle of each.
+Both authors wanted to understand where future effort could be best applied for games research and desired to contribute this to the research community.

 ## Literature Review
 Before starting our review, we reviewed literature on how to set up a literature review.
 One such resource by Hall et al. [cite] was very valuable to us in this regard.
 Hall had defined research questions *before* starting the review which allowed them to be very structured in their review.
 Hall showed us how to start with a large number of papers and cut that number down to a reasonable number to review.